ammara-qazi/CrimeView360/README.md

 # CrimeView360
-This is a exploratory data analysis project of crimes in New York using MySQL and python. tyjfhngjgjmg
+This is an exploratory data analysis project of crimes in New York using MySQL and python.